 Preschool and Kindergarten Screenings – week of March 25-19.
 Times TBD

-The Lenox Student Services Department offers an annual screening for young children from Lenox and Dale.The purpose of the screening is to identify children who may have substantial needs in speech/language, cognitive, emotional/social or physical development.
-Identified children will be further evaluated and may be eligible to receive special education services prior to entering school.
 Research studies indicate that early identification and remediation of potential learning problems improves school performance in later years.
-Parents who would like to have their child considered for the preschool program as a typical (non-special needs) child, MUST have their child participate in this screening.
+The Lenox Department of Student Services offers an annual screening for young children from Lenox and Lenox Dale.The purpose of the screening is to identify children who may have substantial needs in speech/language, cognitive, emotional/social or physical development.
+If there are concerns raised, children will be further evaluated and may be eligible to receive special education services.
+Parents who would like to have their child considered for the preschool program as a typical (non-special needs) child, MUST also have their child participate in this screening.
 A lottery system is used to choose typical peers.